seidels/structured-phylodynamic-models/README.md

 # structured-phylodynamic-models
-Code to reproduce the results of the paper "Quantitative comparison of pylodynamic models for structured populations"
+Code to reproduce the results of the paper "Estimating disease spread using structured coalescent and birth-death models: A quantitative comparison"

 ## Step 1: Simulation